Order by phone:

 • Monday to Sunday: 8am to 8pm

-Moving home soon and worried you'll be without internet when you get in?
+Moving home soon and worried you could be without internet when you get in?
 We're here to help.
 This guide will explain what you need to know to minimise stress and downtime.
 In this article, we'll explain:

 • How to prepare yourself